 The control detects the system's present operating status and can be displayed to either the Dash Display or the Handset.
 There are currently over 70 status codes that are available with IT systems using Traction and Pump controls and Truck Management Module (TMM).
-The IT control is capable of reducing the current to the motor, alerting the operator of a critical fault condition.
+Along with the status code display from the TMM, the IT control is capable of reducing the current to the motor, alerting the operator of a critical fault condition.